vercel/next.js/readme.md

 - `onRouteChangeComplete(url)` - Fires when a route changed completely
 - `onRouteChangeError(err, url)` - Fires when there's an error when changing routes
 - `onBeforeHistoryChange(url)` - Fires just before changing the browser's history
+- `onHashChangeStart(url)` - Fires when the hash will change but not the page
+- `onHashChangeComplete(url)` - Fires when the hash has changed but not the page

 > Here `url` is the URL shown in the browser.
 If you call `Router.push(url, as)` (or similar), then the value of `url` will be `as`.